-Following US Army evaluation of the five "YAC-1" machines -- one of which crashed in 1959, to be replaced by a sixth YAC-1 -- the Army placed an order for what amounted to a total of 56 "AC-1" production aircraft, with all deliveries in 1961.
+Following US Army evaluation of the five "YAC-1" machines -- one of which crashed in 1959, to be replaced by a sixth YAC-1 -- the Army placed an initial order for what would amount to a total of 56 "AC-1" production aircraft, with all deliveries in 1961.
 The AC-1 and was redesignated "CV-2B" in 1962, when the US armed services adopted a common designation scheme.

 The US Army obtained a total of 6 + 56 + 103 = 165 Caribous.
 The last Caribous were rolled out in 1973 after the production of 307 machines, with the US Army being by far the biggest single operator, obtaining the majority of DHC-4s built.

 * The Caribou was a straightforward medium tactical cargolifter, with twin piston engines; a high wing; an oversized tailfin, with the tailplane mounted well above the fuselage; and a high tail with a loading doors.
-The wing had an inverted gull configuration and featured full-span double-slotted flaps for short takeoff performance, the outer flap sections doubling as ailerons.
+The wing had an inverted gull configuration; they featured full-span double-slotted flaps for short takeoff performance, the outer flap sections doubling as ailerons.

 Roughly 20 US Caribous were lost in Vietnam.
-The US Army did retain use of a few Caribous into the 1980s.
-One of the original evaluation machines was used as a jump aircraft and support aircraft for the Army "Golden Knights" parachute demonstration team, with the Caribou painted in spiffy colors.
+The US Army kept a few Caribous flying into the 1980s; one of the original evaluation machines was used as a jump aircraft and support aircraft for the Army "Golden Knights" parachute demonstration team, with the Caribou painted in spiffy colors.

 * Other operators flying the Caribou in numbers included: